163rd Street–Amsterdam Avenue station: Station layout

-This station has a full length mezzanine supported by I-beam columns above the platforms, but only the southern half is opened.
+This station has a full-length mezzanine supported by I-beam columns above the platforms, but only the southern half is opened.
 The open southern half has three staircases from each platform, black I-beams, and two sets of turnstile banks leading to the center or the extreme south end of the mezzanine.
 The closed northern half is walled off and retained the original yellow-colored I-beams.
 The staircases from the platforms to this portion have been removed.

 Prior to the station's renovation, the open southern half was split into three sections by two black steel fences, and free transfers between directions were not possible.
 Outside fare control, there is a token booth.
 The closed northern half was gated off and had an exit-only turnstile leading to the fare control area at the center, and three gated staircases from each platform.

 The 2018 artwork at this station is Ciguapa Antellana, me llamo sueño de la madrugada. (who more sci-fi than us), a glass mosaic by Firelei Báez.
 The artwork consists of four pieces, two on the mezzanine and one on each platform.
 The mosaic contains leaves and vines, as well as symbolism that is evocative of Baez's Caribbean ancestry.

 Exits

+In-building entrance at 162nd St.

 Despite the station's name, there is no longer an open exit to 163rd Street.
 The closed northern half had three exits leading to 163rd Street.
 By the late 1980s, the exits were closed and eventually sealed.
 Two of the exits went to the southwest corner, while the third exit, which was temporarily uncovered as an area to haul out debris from renovations, went to the southeast corner.

 The open southern half of the mezzanine has three exits: